TIP: Use the contents over to the side for an overview of this info-rich page!

 - Project website: http://sumsarizer.com/

-GSoC is basically an open source apprenticeship: students will be paid by Google to work under the guidance of mentors from an open source community.
+GSoC is basically an open source apprenticeship: current and recent student participants are paid by Google to work under the guidance of mentors from an open source community.
 It’s a really great opportunity to build new skills, make connections in your community, get experience working with a larger and often distributed team, learn, and, of course, get paid.
-If you’re new to GSoC and what it means to be a student, learn more in this short video:
+If you’re new to GSoC and what it means to participate, learn more in this short video:

 Remember that Google intends this to be a way for new contributors to join the world of open source.
-The students most likely to be selected are those who are engaged with the community and hoping to continue their involvement for more than just a few months.
+The people most likely to be selected are those who are engaged with the community, and who are hoping to continue their involvement for more than just a few months.

 To apply, you need to take a look at the mentoring organizations and the ideas that they are willing to sponsor.
 See the “Ideas” section of this page for our sub-orgs and their project ideas.
 Typically, you’ll choose one of their ideas and work with a mentor to create a project proposal that’s good for both you and your chosen open source community.
-Sometimes, projects are open to new ideas from students, but if you propose something new make especially sure that you work with a mentor to make sure it’s a good fit for your community.
-Unsolicited, un-discussed ideas are less likely to get accepted.
+Sometimes, projects are open to new ideas from applicants, but if you propose something new, make especially sure that you work with a mentor to make sure it’s a good fit for your community.
+In general, unsolicited and un-discussed ideas are less likely to get accepted.

 Note that the DIAL Open Source Center (OSC) is an “umbrella organization” which means that our team is actually a group of projects that work together to do Google Summer of Code.
 If you’re going to apply with us, you’ll need to choose from one of those teams, because that defines which mentors will be helping you with your applications.
 Applications without any sub-org and mentor to evaluate them will be rejected.
-You can work with more than one sub-org while you’re figuring out what you want to do, but you can only accept one “job offer”.
-Here’s some resources so you can read up more on how to be an awesome student:
+You can work with more than one sub-org while you’re figuring out what you want to do, but you can only accept one “job offer” from a single sub-org & project.
+Here are some resources so you can read up more on how to be an awesome participant:

-- The GSoC student Guide – This is a guide written by mentors and former students.
-It covers many questions that most students ask us.
-Please read it before asking any questions on the mailing list or IRC if you can!
-New students in particular might want to read the section Am I Good Enough?
+- The GSoC Student Guide – This is a guide written by mentors and former participants.
+It covers many questions that most participants and applicants ask.
+Please make sure you’ve read it before asking any questions on forums, mailing list, or chats.
+New applicants in particular might want to read the section Am I Good Enough?

-- Google’s list of resources – Note especially the Frequently Asked Questions (FAQ) which does in fact answer 99% of the questions students ask.
+- Google’s list of resources – Note especially the Frequently Asked Questions (FAQ) which does in fact answer 99% of the questions applicants ask.

-- Our OSC Summer of Code Frequently Asked Quetsions (FAQ) will answer the questions that we most often get about OSC projects.
-You might want to see “How do I choose a project or a sub-org?” or “How many slots does OSC get?”
+- Our OSC Summer of Code Frequently Asked Quetsions (FAQ)] on this page will answer the questions that we most often get about OSC projects.
+You might want to see “How do I choose a project or a sub-org?” or “How many slots does OSC get?” for specific advice.

 If you’re interested in how to prepare a strong proposal, take a look at these tips from past mentors: